chriscarrollsmith/llm_classifier/README.md

 ## Usage

-1. Prepare your input CSV file named `input.csv` and define your `prompt_template` and `ClassificationResponse` model at the bottom of `classifier.py`.
+1. Prepare your input CSV file named `input.csv` and define your `prompt_template` and `ClassificationResponse` model in `prompt.py`.
 Ensure that the column names in your CSV match the placeholders in `prompt_template`.
 For example, if your prompt uses `{item}`, your CSV should have a column named `item`.

+    Note: The classifier supports Pydantic models with nested structures (which will be flattened in the output CSV) and Enum fields.
+If your output CSV contains rows that already have complete observations, these rows will be preserved unchanged when using the output as input for another run.
+This allows you to process missed items by feeding the output CSV back in as input.

 2. Run the `classifier.py` script:
     ```bash
     uv run python classifier.py
     ```

-    This script will read `input.csv`, classify each item using the LLM, and output the results to `output.csv`, including the classification and the reason for the classification.
+    This script will read `input.csv`, classify each item using the LLM, and output the results to `output.csv`.